AGE: – 18th Century

 WEIGHT: – 9.5 Kg.

 FOR PRICE PLEASE CONTACT – include item number below

 The Burmese Jambhupati crowned bronze Buddha statue wearing royal regalia, adorned with earrings, bracelets, necklace, armlets and waist band is representative of a story based on legend related to the meeting with King Jambhupati, a cruel and haughty monarch reigning during the lifetime of the Buddha.
 The Buddha, in his efforts to change the cruel and conceited ways of this haughty King created a magnificent city and a splendid palace complete with a white elephant out of nothing.

-In his endeavors the Buddha then dressed himself in royal robes and adorned himself with jewels, after which he invited Shan Jambhupati Bronze Buddha statue to visit him.
+In his endeavors the Buddha then dressed himself in royal robes and adorned himself with jewels, after which he invited King Jambhupati to visit him.
 The Buddha then preached to him that worldly possessions were not important, and that spiritual attainment was much more important.
-On seeing the Buddha dressed in splendid attire and impressed by the teachings of the Buddha, King Jambupati renounced his throne and became a monk.
+On seeing the Buddha dressed in splendid attire, and impressed by the teachings of the Buddha, King Jambupati renounced his throne and became a monk.
 He eventually attained enlightenment.